randomicecube/llm-exercise/docs/report.md

 is a `>`, not a `:`, and finally, that the final "That's all, have a nice day!" message should be printed after the digits.
-I tried tinkering around the model's parameters, but never seemed to make this quite work - in future experiments, it would be interesting to test whether other, perhaps more advanced/well trained/specifically code-trained models would be able to perform better on this regard.
+I tried tinkering around the model's parameters, but never seemed to make this quite work - in future experiments, it would be interesting to test whether other, perhaps more advanced/well trained/specifically "top_k": 50,

 ## Some ideas that could still be explored in the future